orblua/RobloxCore/README.md

 Logo goes here

-RobloxCore is a open-source development platform that simulates a ROBLOX environment using patched legacy binaries.
+Roblox Core is a free and open-source platform for simulating a fully functional Roblox environment using patched binaries.
 These include a client, host, studio and functional webserver.

-Currently
+A significant portion of this project is derived from the [Rōblox Freedom Distribution (RFD)](https://github.com/Windows81/Roblox-Freedom-Distribution) by [VisuaIPlugin](https://github.com/Windows81) and is distributed under the same license.

 [FAQ](Documentation/FAQ.md) | [Documentation](#how-do-i-read-the-documentation) | [Getting Started](##getting-started)